flix/book/src/foundational-effects.md

 via reflection allows access to all of the previous.
 We should always be suspicious if unknown or untrusted code uses any of these effects.

+The foundational effects are mostly disjoint, but not entirely.
+For example, we can use the `Exec` effect to indirectly gain access to the file system.
+The `FileRead` effect may allow us to access a mounted network drive, a form of network access.
+Ultimately, whether one effect can emulate another depends on what side channels the underlying operating system allows.
+The point of the effect system is that if a function does not have the `FileWrite` effect, it cannot write to the file system using the ordinary file APIs available on the JVM.

 <div style="color:gray">

-The foundational effects are not completely disjoint.
-For example, using `Exec` one can start a process that reads files from the file system.
-Similarly, using `Sys` one can use reflection to access the file system.

-The `Exec` and `Sys` effects are **incredibly dangerous** and once should be very suspicious of third-party code that uses them.
-In contrast, the `NonDet` effect is completely harmless and the `IO` effect is mostly harmless.
-Whether the `FileRead`, `FileWrite`, and `Net` effects are dangerous depends on the specific application.
-A `Http` library will probably need the `Net` effect, but it probably should not have the `FileRead` effect.

 ### Origin of Foundational Effects